-After illustrating a series of children’s books at age 16, Rockwell was hired to be the art director of “Boys’ Life,” the official publication of the Boy Scouts of America.
+Norman Rockwell was hired to be the art director of “Boys’ Life,” the official publication of the Boy Scouts of America, after illustrating a series of children’s books at age 16.

 Six years later, he sold his first cover to the most prestigious magazine of the era, the “Saturday Evening Post.”

 Everyone loved his work, many waited anxiously for the new covers to arrive.
 Some would tear the covers off the magazine and tape them on their walls.
 Today they are collectors items.